-Havasu Falls is a stunning beautiful waterfall that is located deep in the Grand Canyon.
+Havasu Falls is a stunningly beautiful waterfall that is located deep in the Grand Canyon.
 It is a part of the canyon that is owned and managed by the Havasupai Indian Reservation.
 In order to visit Havasu Falls, you are required to obtain a permit from the tribe.
-Permits go on sale on February 1st of every year and the permits for the year generally sell out within the first 2 weeks.
+Permits go on sale on February 1st of every year and the permits for the year generally sell out within the first two weeks.

 Where is Havasu Falls?

 Havasu Falls is located in the Havasu Canyon in Northern Arizona, on the west end of the Grand Canyon National Park.
 While it is in a canyon that feeds into the Grand Canyon, it’s not actually in Grand Canyon National Park.
 Havasu Canyon and Havasu Falls are part of the Havasupai Indian Reservation and are managed by the Havasupai Tribe.

 What is the best time of year to visit Havasu Falls?